Skip to content

 A few scenarios where the kit is the wrong call.

 Clients in dry industries.
-If you sell to clients whose company policy or personal practice is alcohol-free, the kit is awkward even though it's alcohol-optional in use.
+If you sell to clients whose company policy or personal practice is alcohol-free, the kit is awkward even though it is alcohol-optional in use.
 Reach for Jo's Original Tonic Concentrate instead, which is a gin-and-tonic syrup that works equally well as a non-alcoholic spritz base.

 Tier 1 partners with $200+ budgets.
 The kit is a clean Tier 2 or Tier 3 gift.
-For your top accounts where you want to land closer to $150-300, pair the kit with a co-branded box, a bottle of premium vodka, and a hand-written letter from the founder or account lead.
+For your top accounts where you want to land closer to $150 to $300, pair the kit with a co-branded box, a bottle of premium vodka, and a hand-written letter from the founder or account lead.
 The kit becomes the centerpiece of a more substantial package.

 What's in Each Kit

-• Two bottles of concentrated savory seasoning.
+• Two bottles of savory drink seasoning.
 Classic Original, Smoked Jalapeño, or Jamaican Jerk.

 • One bottle of Ghost Pepper Hot Serum.
 Hand-formulated, dropper-top.